Friday, August 30, 2024

 I had a college American Lit professor who said no one should ever read for enjoyment.
 We all rolled our eyes.
 Now, years later, I'm thinking he most likely meant purely for enjoyment; and I get it.

 Do I tell people who exclusively read traditional cozies and drugstore paperback type romances they shouldn't read them?
 No. I think that would be a key component to being a "book snob".
 Do I wish they would try reading other things once in a while?
 Yes.
-At least books with soft messages about societal concerns, the environment, and acceptance of unjustly marginalized groups, or simply the human condition.
+At least books with soft messages about societal concerns, the environment, acceptance of unjustly marginalized groups, or simply the human condition.
 An easy read story like The House in the Cerulean Sea comes to mind.
 Do I wish Chick Lit readers would sometimes try thought provoking Literary Fiction with more substance and depth?
 Yes.
 However, don't criticize it if you didn't "get it".

 I don't think this is being a book snob.
 I'm not saying I'm better than you for reading Literary Fiction, and I'm certainly not reading it to impress anyone.